Notes from the Sea

 Alternative futures

 Our project began as a way to get people to imagine new futures.
 We wanted to invite people to challenge their assumptions about the natural world.
-Together, we believed that we could help each other be more open-minded and mindful in our lives and in our work.
+We believed that, through dialogue, we could help each other be more open-minded and mindful in our lives and in our work.

 Activation and discussion